Wintellect/MSLearn/Introduction to Bash/includes/2-bash-fundamentals.md

 - File names are case sensitive.
 In Linux, the file names "Fluffy" and "fluffy" are entirely different.

 - Linux has no formal concept of a file-name extension as other operating systems do.
 This doesn't mean that PNG files won't have a **.png** extension.
-It simple means that Linux attaches no special significance to the fact that the file names end with **.png**.
+It simply means that Linux attaches no special significance to the fact that the file names end with **.png**.

 Armed with this information, you're ready to start learning the key Bash commands that every sysadmin should know.